Latest Posts

 Handsets

 The IP SIP stack used for voice calls should be built into the hardware rather than operate as a software application.
-This way, even if the operating system (OS) is totally messed up, the phone should still make and receive basic calls.
+This way, even if the operating system (OS) is messed up, the phone should still make and receive basic calls.

 Infrastructure